 This renewal must take place prior to the approval expiration date noted on the approved protocol; otherwise, subject recruitment/enrollment must be suspended and, if the research is DHHS-sponsored, the Agency must be notified.

-It is the responsibility of the investigators to submit a timely continuing review application.
+It is the responsibility of the investigators to know when their protocol expires and submit a timely continuing review application.

 The investigator should allow sufficient time for development and review of renewal submissions.
-NOTE: The "approval date" and the "approval expiration date" are listed on all IRB certifications.
+NOTE: The "approval date" and the "approval expiration date" are listed on all IRB approval letters..

 In addition to the usual protocol submissions to the IRB, a progress report must be included with the request for continuation including information since the last protocol review.
 See section 7.4 Continuing Review of Active protocols for more information.